Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Preliminaries

 for all matrices $ M, K, L \in \mathbb{R}^{n \times n} $ with $ \text{rank}(M), \text{rank}(K), \text{rank}(L) \leq 2r $. \end{assumption} Assumption~\ref{noise_perturb} is the bounded noise assumption, for instance: $\|\langle \nabla_X \hat{g}(X + w) - \nabla_X \hat{g}(X), K \rangle \|$ or possibly $\|\langle \nabla^2_X \hat{g}\bigl(X + w\bigr)- \nabla^2_X \hat{g}\bigl(X\bigr), (K,L) \rangle \|$ is bounded with $\|X\|, \|K\|, \|L\|, \text{and} \|w\|$.
 In addition to Assumption~\ref{noise_perturb}, there exist other forms of noise assumptions used in the subsequent proof.
 The following two lemmas illustrate how alternative noise assumptions can be incorporated under fixed constants \( \rho \), \( \lambda_1 \), and \( \lambda_2 \). \begin{lemma} There exists a constant $\rho$ such that the gradient of the function~\eqref{main0} $\hat{g}(\cdot,w)$ with respect to the first argument $M$ is $\rho-$restricted Lipschitz continuous, meaning that:

 for all matrices $M, M' \in \mathbb{R}^{n \times n}$ with $\mathrm{rank}(M) \leq r$ and $\mathrm{rank}(M') \leq r$. \end{lemma} The proof is provided in Section~\ref{sec:noise}.
 Lemma~\ref{theorem_noise} establishes that the gradient of the function $\hat{g}(M, w)$ with respect to the variable $M$ satisfies a restricted Lipschitz continuity property over the set of rank-$r$ matrices.
 Specifically, there exists a constant $\rho > 0$ such that, for any pair of matrices $M, M' \in \mathbb{R}^{n \times n}$ with $\mathrm{rank}(M) \leq r$ and $\mathrm{rank}(M') \leq r$, the Frobenius norm of the gradient difference is bounded above by $\rho$ times the Frobenius norm of the matrix difference.
-This condition ensures that, within the low-rank manifold, the gradient of $\hat{g}$ does not change too rapidly, which is critical for the analysis of optimization algorithms constrained to low-rank structures.
+This condition ensures that, within the low-rank manifold, the gradient of $\hat{g}$ does not change too rapidly, which is critical for the analysis of optimization algorithms constrained to low-rank structures. \begin{lemma} Gradient Lipschitz Continuity with Respect to Noise: